Frequently Asked Questions

 2) Attend drop-in support hours (in person): Students can access drop-in academic support during designated support hours at both campuses.

-3) Evening support hours are available: We offer evening support hours for students who are working or studying full time.
+3) Evening support hours are also available: We offer evening support hours for students who are working or studying full time.

 If you are unsure who your teacher is, or you are missing key login information, email kds.mailing@sd5.bc.ca.